-Using expert credit judgement and, where possible, relevant historical experience, the Bank may determine that an exposure has undergone a significant increase in credit risk based on particular qualitative indicators that it considers are indicative of such and whose effect may not otherwise be fully reflected in its quantitative analysis on a timely basis.
+Using expert credit judgement and, where possible, relevant historical experience, the Group and the Bank may determine that an exposure has undergone a significant increase in credit risk based on particular qualitative indicators that it considers are indicative of such and whose effect may not otherwise be fully reflected in its quantitative analysis on a timely basis.

-As a backstop, the Bank considers that a significant increase in credit risk is presumed if a borrower/issuer is more than 30 days past due.
+As a backstop, the Group and the Bank consider that a significant increase in credit risk is presumed if a borrower/issuer is more than 30 days past due.
 Days past due are determined by counting the number of days or month since the earliest elapsed due date in respect of which full payment has not been received.
 Due dates are determined without considering any grace period that might be available to the borrower.

-The Bank monitors the effectiveness of the criteria used to identify significant increases in credit risk by regular reviews to confirm that:
+The Group an dthe Bank monitors the effectiveness of the criteria used to identify significant increases in credit risk by regular reviews to confirm that: